 The main objectives of this study are the following:

-\textbf{i:)} to systematically obtain the causal (retarded) equations of motion for the homogeneous expectation value--condensate-- of a scalar (or pseudoscalar) field interacting with massless fields into which it can decay, including self-energy corrections up to one loop in a radiation dominated cosmology.
+\textbf{i:)} to systematically obtain \emph{ab initio} the linearized causal (retarded) equations of motion for the homogeneous expectation value--condensate-- of a scalar (or pseudoscalar) field interacting with massless fields into which it can decay, including self-energy corrections up to one loop in a radiation dominated cosmology.

 \textbf{ii:)} To study the relaxational dynamics of this condensate as a consequence of the emission and absorption of these massless fields which are assumed to be in thermal equilibrium with the radiation background.